erikchomez/TheRealFarmerJohn/docs/final.md

 in the previous lesson.
 The agent was overfitted, and as a result didn't like planting anything due to the punishments being weighted more than the rewards.

-Building off of Lesson 3, in a different environement consisting of a 9x9 enclosed space with a single water block in the center, the agent was able to harvest wheat with a few supervisiations.
+Building off of Lesson 3, in a different environment consisting of a 9x9 enclosed space with a single water block in the center, the agent was able to harvest wheat with a few supervisiations.
 Since the space is so compact, and there is no room for the agent to walk around and take actions while it waits for the crop to grow, instead it goes into a hibernation, waiting a certain amount of time to allow the crops to grow.
 To speed up the process as well, torches were placed around the farmland to allow the crops to grow overnight.
 With these modifications, the agent was able to successfully harvest wheat.

 4.1 Harvesting wheat in smaller enclosed space
 * Environment: Flat grass plane enclosed with fences 9 blocks on any side, as well as a 5x5 farmland grid in the center.